 1. Have a Christmas movie marathon

-One thing this world is not short of is cheesy Christmas movies.
+One thing this world is not short of is cheesy Christmas-themed movies.
 Whether they're new releases or traditional favourites you watch every year, there is bound to be a few that your family love to watch together.

-Don't forget the yummy Christmas snacks!
+Don't forget the yummy Christmastime snacks!

 3. Volunteer at the local soup kitchen or homeless shelter